Nominations for Highly Capable Screening are open now through February 21, 2020.

 Classroom Observation & Assessment

 Once the screening data is collected, students’ scores are shared with the Multidisciplinary Committee who review the data and make recommendations about which students will be given further testing.
 Families of students who are recommended for further testing are sent a letter asking permission for the student to take an additional test to determine eligibility to receive highly capable services.
-Families may also email Highly Capable to find out their student's assessment data.
+Families may also email Highly Capable to find out more about their student's assessment data.

 Assessment and Selection

 All 1st-7th-grade students who qualify for the 2nd round of testing take the full CogAT as the 2nd round test (Phase II).
 This assessment has three sections: Verbal, Quantitative and Nonverbal.
 This assessment gives us more information about students’ cognitive processing ability in areas that inform literacy, math, and general problem-solving.
 After the 2nd round (Phase II) testing, the Multidisciplinary Committee reviews student data and collection of evidence to make a recommendation for placement.
 All families of students who took the 2nd round (Phase II) test will receive a letter letting them know their student's results.

 In District Students for the Challenge Assessment (CogAT7):

-Assessment screening (phase I) for the Challenge program for 1st and 2nd-grade students will begin in January and will last until mid of March.
+Assessment screening (phase I) for the Challenge program for 1st and 2nd-grade students will begin in December and will last until early February.
 Students will test with their class, and schools will determine their testing schedule within the testing window.
-Phase I Challenge test takes approximately 45 minutes.
+Phase I Challenge testing takes approximately 45 minutes.

-Students in grades 1 through 7 who qualify for the 2nd round of testing (Phase II) will be tested mid April- mid May.
+Students in grades 1 through 7 who qualify for the 2nd round of testing (Phase II) will be tested late February - late March.
 Second round (Phase II) testing will happen during the school day at the students' schools.
 Phase II Challenge test takes approximately 2 hours.

 Please note – Challenge assessment periods and communications might be subjected to change due to unanticipated circumstances, (i.e. weather).